-The Jesuit Martyrs of North America "Saints Among Savages" is the true story of love for suffering, love for one’s enemies, and finally love for God.
+The Jesuit Martyrs of North America "Saints Among Savages" is the blood-curdling story which traces all eight of the Jesuits who watered the American frontier with their martyrdoms.
+These heroic men demonstrated an unbeatable love for suffering, love for their tormentors, and finally, their love for God.

-The Jesuits possessed the love of suffering.
-Although Isaac Jogues’ fingers had been chewed off and his thumbs were sawed off, he thanked God for this suffering.
+The Jesuits possessed an unsurpassable love of suffering.
+St. Isaac Jogues is a shining example of this when his fingers are chewed off and his thumbs sawed off, he still thanked God for giving him the opportunity to suffer.

-John de Brebeuf rejoiced when the Indians poured boiling water over his head because he could suffer for Christ.
+John de Brebeuf, also, rejoiced when the Indians poured boiling water over his head because he could suffer for Christ.
 The Jesuits never faltered when it came to suffering but considered it a pleasure because they could suffer for Christ.

 Through their deaths the Indians realized that the Jesuits must have loved them to come all they way from their pleasant France to die the deaths that awaited them there in the New World.

-The Jesuits proved that they loved God.
+The Jesuits proved that they loved God above all things.
 The Jesuits would do anything that was pleasing to God.
-In fact, as it was then the Jesuit motto was, all for the greater glory of God.
+In fact, as the Jesuit motto was and still is, All for the Greater Glory of God.

 The Jesuit Martyrs of North America, is the true story of willingness to suffer for love of one’s enemies and for God.
-The Jesuits proved to possess the love of suffering when Isaac Jogues lost his fingers at the hands of the Indians.
+The Jesuits proved to possess the love of suffering when they only offered thanks for being given the opportunity to suffer at the hands of the Indians.
 The Jesuits knew that in order to save the Indian’s souls they would have to die for them.
 The Jesuits loved God so much that they died telling others about Him.

 Although this is a very disturbing book about how Christianity came to our nation, reading about how much the martyrs suffered for the sake of their enemies, allows the reader to clearly see how the North American Martyrs loved suffering, their enemies, and above all, how they loved God.